intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 This disconnection between the statement of preferences and its application was felt by participants to contribute to a lack of trust in the ecosystem, along with the typical lack of attribution for data sources in LLMs, lack of an incentive for publishers to contribute data, and finally (and most noted) a lack of any means of monitoring compliance with preferences.

 This lack of trust led some participants to question whether communicating preferences is sufficient in all cases without an accompanying way to mitigate or track cases of those preferences being followed.
-Some participants also indicated that lack of trust was the primary cause of increasingly prevalent blocking of AI crawler IP addresses, among other measures.
+Some participants also indicated that a lack of trust was the primary cause of the increasingly prevalent blocking of AI crawler IP addresses, among other measures.

 ## Attachment